 As of September 2017, Nitro have been audited, assessed and certified as satisfying the HIPAA Final Security Rule with respect to user entities' PHI data.

 SOC is the Service Organization Control standard.
 SOC is controlled by the American Institute of Certified Public Accountants (AICPA), and is the AICPA information security compliance standard.
-SOC 2 is a strategic goal for Nitro on the Product Roadmap, and a key milestone on the Information Security Roadmap.
+An independent third party conducts an annual audit of Nitro’s availability, security, privacy, confidentiality and integrity controls, certifying they are compliant with the SOC 2 standard.
+Nitro is certified for both SOC 2 Type 1 and SOC 2 Type 2 requirements.
 SOC 2 is independent, verified and tangible proof that Nitro values the Security of our Customer’s data as highly as we value our own data.
-The SOC 2 audit deep-dives into Nitro’s Availability, Security, Privacy, Confidentiality and Integrity controls, ensuring they are robust, consistent and fit-for-purpose.
-Nitro is SOC 2 Type 1 certified.
 Read more about SOC 2.

 NIST is the US - National Institute for Standards and Technology.
 NIST SP (Special Publication) 800-53 covers Security & Privacy Controls for Information Systems and Organisations.
 Nitro have adopted and incorporated NIST SP 800-53 as best practice and an integral part of our Information Security Standards.
 Read more about NIST SP 800-52 standards.